somnathhazra/conference-deadlines/README.md

 }
 ```

-Plesae use [this form](https://forms.gle/vT3YXBpXLiiyV6vT9) to add a new entry.
+Please use [this form](https://forms.gle/vT3YXBpXLiiyV6vT9) to add a new entry.
 That you for your contribution!!

 ## License